 - Mike Etten, a dairy farmer, reported seeing the creature near Bray Road in 1990.

-Skinwalker Ranch: In the 2005 book Hunt for the Skinwalker, scientist Dr. Colm Kelleher and reporter George Knapp wrote about a scientific investigation of a ranch in Northeastern Utah where paranormal activity was taking place.
+In the 2005 book Hunt for the Skinwalker, scientist Dr. Colm Kelleher and reporter George Knapp wrote about a scientific investigation of a ranch in Northeastern Utah where paranormal activity was taking place.
 In some cases, residents reported strange "misshapen" wolf-like creatures that would attack them or mutilate livestock, and in some cases would not respond to bullets.
 Some researchers tie the strange circles in the ground and, in particular, these wolf creatures, to ancient Navajo witchcraft practices.
 Many of the Navajo call these tribal witches Skinwalkers.
 Sightings of these creatures persist throughout the Navajo Nation, although few are willing to talk about it.

-Are the Sightings Real?
+Are Werewolves Real?

 Whatever was seen in each of the werewolf sighting cases may never be proven to be a "real" werewolf.
 However, with so many sightings across the world and throughout history, it's undeniable that something is out there, something that looks part man, part beast, and does horrific things to its victims.